Great to have you folks here on the EIB network, Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 We'll take the time and tell them what this is really all about and how they're misunderstanding it.

-So we're a bunch of dupes, we're a bunch of idiots.
+So we're a bunch of dupes.

-We don't really understand, we don't have the ability, four you and I don't have the intellectual capability to understand the real meaning here.
+You and I don't have the intellectual capability to understand the real meaning here.

-Red flags point straight up.
+Right there, red flags point straight up.

 So when they berate and disparage those who raise these issues, we're talking about our country.

-All we want to do is preserve it and make sure that it survives us so that children and grandchildren, people not conceived or born yet have the same opportunities and more that we all had.
+All we want to do is preserve it and make sure that it survives us so that children and grandchildren, people not conceived or born yet, have the same opportunities and more that we all had.

 And then it's not very many, folks.